To tourists, Poland isn’t typically known for its mountain ranges.

 - Oscypek Cheese: A Protected Designation of Origin (PDO) product, reflecting the intertwined nature of Góral traditions and local gastronomy.
 Pro Tip: Don’t buy this stuff in Kraków or any other Polish city.
 Buy it in the mountains.

-In the depths of winter, Zakopane transforms into the winter capital of Poland, with its landscapes glistening like a fairytale under the snow.
 But with one main road in from Kraków, it’s best to avoid it for New Year’s Eve.

 - Winter: Engage in snow sports and witness Zakopane in its bustling glory.